mahlenmorris/VCVRack/README.md

 Many thanks to [Marc Weidenbaum](https://disquiet.com/) for his encouragement and enthusiasm for my module-making efforts.

-Thanks to both @baconpaul and @pachde of the VCV Rack community for greatly extending my silly idea to send text over a VCV cable and seeing far more value in it then I did.
-And also for doing the actual work of implementing it.
+Thanks to both [BaconPaul](https://baconpaul.org/) and [pachde](https://library.vcvrack.com/?query=&brand=pachde&tag=&license=) of the VCV Rack community for greatly extending my silly idea to send text over a VCV cable and seeing far more value in it then I did.
+And for then doing the actual work of implementing it.

 And my deepest gratitude to Diane LeVan, for letting me ignore her and/or the world for periods of time just to craft these things.
 I apologize for